 This should be posted or emailed to you.
 But if you've opted for paperless billing, you can access your itemised bill on your provider’s website through your online account or by logging into your network app on your phone or tablet.

-Remember that extras like films bought from your mobile provider, or charity donations made by text message will appear in your phone bill.
+Remember that extras like films bought from your mobile provider or charity donations made by text will appear on your phone bill.

 Using your phone abroad and calling premium rate numbers can also come with extra costs.